 - All exits and signage must be maintained during alteration, construction, demolition, and repair of a building.
 If an exit is to be blocked temporarily or the exit is part of the construction project, an alternate means of egress must be approved by the office of Environmental Health & Safety.

-In order to ensure that all occupants of the building have evacuated safely, the Physical Plant Safety Committee has instituted the following requirements:
+In order to ensure that all occupants of the building have evacuated safely, the Facilities Safety Committee has instituted the following requirements:

-- If the Amherst College Campus Police Department receives a report of an active fire or other serious hazard within a building they shall notify the Physical Plant Service Desk.
+- If the Amherst College Campus Police Department receives a report of an active fire or other serious hazard within a building they shall notify the Facilities Service Desk.

-- The Physical Plant Service Desk will notify employees by radio about the fire or other hazardous situation and the building involved.
+- The Facilities Service Desk will notify employees by radio about the fire or other hazardous situation and the building involved.

-- After notification by the Physical Plant Service Desk, regardless of which building is involved, the following shall take place:
+- After notification by the Facilities Service Desk, regardless of which building is involved, the following shall take place:

 - Custodians assigned to the building involved in the emergency shall evacuate the building through the closest available exit.
 Once outside of the building, they should proceed to the front of the building so that their supervisor can locate them.
 When notified of the emergency, the Custodial Supervisor or designee shall immediately report to the front of the affected building to ensure that staff has evacuated safely.
 The supervisor should report his/her findings to the Amherst College Campus Police as soon as possible for accountability reasons.